-- Patient must have current private health insurance/Work Cover approval or be self-funded - A pre entry assessment by the DDP/COS Clinician is conducted to determine most appropriate service - Patient must keep regular appointment with the Psychiatrist as part of health fund regulations www.delmonthospital.com.au
+- Patient must have private current health insurance/Work Cover approval or be self-funded. - Patient assessment appointment will be made by the Intake Clinician, Delmont Day Programs - Patient assessment is conducted by DDP Intake Clinician - Patients must keep regular appointments with psychiatrist as part of health fund regulations.